 It’s all part of the charm, and staying in Ano Mera means spending slow mornings and afternoons in the beautiful old main square, or perhaps checking out the famous sixteenth-century monastery.

-Ano Mera is well-connected to Mykonos Town by buses and taxis, and during the summer period you can also get public transport direct to further afield attractions.
+Ano Mera is well-connected to Mykonos Town by buses and taxis, and in summer you can also get public transport direct to further afield attractions.
 However, perhaps the best thing to do is simply to explore the town and live life like a local!

 Super Paradise Beach